ryedin/site/_development/preparing-an-application.md

 * The `web` and `worker` processes have a `build` key which instructs `convox start` to build an image using the `Dockerfile` in the specified directory.

 * The `environment` key declares environment variables for this process.
 Defaults can be specified.
-Any variable with no value (such as `MYSERVICE_API_KEY`) must be declared in your local environment to start the application succesfully (see the section on `.env` below for more details)
+Any variable with no value (such as `MYSERVICE_API_KEY`) must be declared in your local environment to start the application successfully (see the section on `.env` below for more details)

 * The `ports` key declares the ports that a process wishes to expose to traffic.
 These ports are defined in pairs, the externally facing port and the port on which the process is listening.